A Control Theoretical Approach to Online Constrained Optimization: Numerical Experiments

 For the linear terms $\left\lbrace\bv_k \right\rbrace_{k \in \N}$ and $\left\lbrace \h_k \right\rbrace_{k \in \N}$, we used the following models: \begin{enumerate} \item Triangular wave (Figure~\ref{fig:triang}): $\bv_k = \mathrm{triang}\left(\omega k\right)\1$, $\h_k = \mathrm{triang}\left(\omega k\right)\1$ with $\omega=10^{-4}\pi$; \item Sine: $\bv_k = \sin\left(\omega k\right)\1$, $\h_k = \sin\left(\omega k\right)\1$ with $\omega=10^{-4}\pi$. \end{enumerate}

-In Figure~\ref{fig:comp-eq}, we compare our algorithm, based on a control approach, with $p\left(z\right) = z^2 - 2\cos\left(\omega\right)z + 1$ for the sine and with the double integrator $p\left(z\right) = \left(z - 1\right)^2$ for the triangular wave, with the standard \emph{primal-dual} \eqref{eq:primalDual} algorithm.
-From a control perspective, the classical \emph{primal-dual} algorithm can be seen as a controller with only an integrator as internal model.
-Therefore, for example, when considering the sine, the controller is unable to guarantee perfect tracking but only tracking with a bounded error.
+In Figure~\ref{fig:comp-eq}, we compare our algorithm, which is based on a control approach with $p\left(z\right) = z^2 - 2\cos\left(\omega\right)z + 1$ for the sine and $p\left(z\right) = \left(z - 1\right)^2$ for the triangular wave, to the standard \emph{primal-dual} \cite{cao_online_2019} algorithm given by~\eqref{eq:primalDual}.
+From a control perspective, the classical \emph{primal-dual} algorithm can be interpreted as a controller with $p\left(z\right) = \left(z - 1\right)$ as its internal model.
+Consequently, for the two waves, the \emph{primal-dual} algorithm fails to ensure perfect tracking because it does not satisfy the internal model principle.
 On the other hand, the control approach design based on the correct model is capable of guaranteeing perfect tracking.
 In the case of the triangular wave, we can see that the Internal Model principle is piece-wise verified and then the tracking is always guaranteed except when there is a change of the slope in the signal.
 In these time instants a transient is required by the controller in order to track back the reference.

+We conclude this section by presenting a simulation that addresses the scenario in which the model is ``slightly'' incorrect.
+Specifically, we assume that $\bv_k$ and $\h_k$ follow the same evolution as in the ``Sine'' case depicted in Fig.~\ref{fig:comp-eq}.
+We conduct a series of simulations to measure the asymptotic error for an algorithm designed with an incorrect oscillation frequency $\tilde{\omega}$ compared to the actual oscillation frequency $\omega$.
+The results are illustrated in Table~\ref{tab:tabInexModel}.
+The data illustrates that, although perfect tracking is not achieved, the control-based algorithm outperforms the \emph{primal-dual} algorithm even when the design frequency deviates from the actual frequency by up to $20\%$.